-Lugging about my camera gear I could barely keep up with her over the course of the two days.
+Lugging about my camera gear I could barely keep up with her and the dogs over the course of the two days.
 We checked all but one of the six trail cams - only one had been stolen and there was nothing of note on the memory cards in the other four.
 We set them back up anyways and kept walking.
 We came across the hay that had been put down the weekend before, Sue had brought some hay from his kennel mates in Whistler and we put out a quilt that had been under a dog in heat in the hopes that scent might lure him to the somewhat secluded area close to a church.
 The night before we'd spotted a coyote trotting through the parking lot right to the area we were trying to lure him to.

 It started to get dark so we went for food and then headed up to Kinnikinnick Park to feed her dogs and camp for the night.
 The park was equipped with nice clean, heated restrooms that were unlocked so we felt like we were at a spa after running around in the bush all day.

 Night came and we all hunkered down in the back of the van.
 Question lay by Debbie's head, Colby alternated sleeping between the back of the van and the passenger seat and Daffy cuddled under my sleeping bag with me (!!!).
 It rained that night but we were warm and dry.
 Apex was a constant in our thoughts.

 The next morning we hit the golf course - walking around as it rained.
 We even saw another coyote just trot in front of us which caught us both off guard.
 Brazen little fellow.
 We had high points and low points, but Debbie always ensured the dogs had fun and playtime and cuddles along the route.
 They helped keep us going.